Particular/docs.particular.net/monitoring/metrics/index.md

 ### Storage usage

-A Service Control Monitoring instance processes Metrics.
-The metric data is stored in RAM only.
+A Service Control Monitoring instance processes metrics.
+Metrics data is stored in RAM only, for at most one hour.
 Logfiles are still written to disk.
-The metrics data are stored for at most one hour.
-A 100MB process can hold state for at least 100 endpoint instances.
+A 100MB process can hold metrics data for at least 100 endpoint instances.

 ### CPU usage